fermyon/developer/content/spin/serverless-ai-api-guide.md

 `generateEmbeddings` operation:

 - It takes two arguments - model name and list of strings to generate the embeddings for.
-- The model name is a string.
+- The model name is a string: `all-minilm-l6-v2`
 - It returns a result struct with an `Embeddings` field that contains the `[][]float32` embeddings and a `Usage` field that contains metadata about the operation.

 {{ blockEnd }}